-- I possess all the qualifications and none of the disqualifications to serve as an Independent Director of Prime Media Holdings, Inc., as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - Other than as disclosed in Item 2 above, I am not in any way related to any director/officer/substantial shareholder of Prime Media Holdings, Inc. and its subsidiaries and affiliates. - 5.
-To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - I shall inform the Corporate Secretary of Prime Media Holdings, Inc. of any changes in the abovementioned information within five (5) days from its occurrence.
+- 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of PRIME MEDIA HOLDINGS, INC., as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other Securities and Exchange Commission (SEC) issuances. - Other than as disclosed in Item no. 2 above, I am not in any way related to any director, officer and/or substantial shareholder of PRIME MEDIA HOLDINGS, INC. and its subsidiaries and affiliates. - To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, the Code of Corporate Governance and other SEC issuances. - I shall inform the Corporate Secretary of PRIME MEDIA HOLDINGS, INC. of any changes in the abovementioned information within five (5) days from its occurrence.